 Social Media Calendar

-Social media platforms like Instagram, Facebook, Twitter, Pinterest, and Instagram have changed the way businesses conduct marketing and how people discover new products and services to purchase.
+Social media platforms like Instagram, Facebook, Twitter, Pinterest, and Instagram have changed how businesses conduct marketing and how people discover new products and services to purchase.
 With so many different jobs an artist have to complete in a day, little things like posting on social media can feel overwhelming and take up a great deal of time.

 This will help you keep track of posting times, hashtags, and other important information.